Self-Hosted Local AI Ecosystem Guide (2026)

-- Backend: the engine that loads and runs models.
+- Backend: the inference engine that loads model weights and exposes an API.

 Quick start